Your local guide to Surfing Sunset Cliffs San Diego

 To get in the water, walk out to the point by the metal cage.
 At the edge, you will find a ledge that you can climb down onto.
 From there, you can hop into the surf.
 Depending on the tides and swell, you may have to time your jump in an oncoming wave.
 Doing so, will allow enough for enough water below you.

 The other more accessible breaks are found at Garbage Beach.
 Garbage Beach is a bit further of a drive past Luscomb’s Point.
-You can find it near the parking lot at the end of Sunset Cliffs Boulevard.
-It is important to note that there is a North Garbage Beach and a South Garbage Beach.
+You can find it near the parking lot at the end of Sunset Cliffs Boulevard and the cross of Ladera Street.
+It is important to note that Garbage Beach San Diego is divided into two parts: North Garbage Beach and South Garbage Beach.

-First, let’s cover North Garbage.
-To get to North Garbage, park on the road near the metal staircase.
+First, let’s cover North Garbage Beach San Diego.
+To get to North Garbage Beach, park on the road near the metal staircase.
 You can identify it by a large left bend in the road.
 At this location, it’s easy to walk down the stairs to get in and out.

-Secondly, South Garbage is just South of the metal staircase.
+Secondly, South Garbage Beach is just South of the metal staircase.
 You will find a big dirt parking lot overlooking the ocean with roped fence on the cliff’s edge.
 Step over the ropes and follow a clear path switch backing down to the beach.
 The last steep section even has a rope to assist you.
+As such, South Garbage Beach is also referred to as Rope Beach.

 In summary, those are the Sunset Cliffs surf breaks I recommend and how to get to each of them.